fushengstat/MetaGIM/README.md

 ```

 # Usage
-This is a good start point for using \texttt{MetaGIM} package.
+This is a good start point for using ```MetaGIM''' package.

 Please see the [MetaGIM user manual](https://github.com/fushengstat/MetaGIM/blob/main/doc/MetaGIM-manual.pdf).